jMonsinjon/docs-1/pages/cloud/vps/root_password/guide.en-gb.md

 #### Step 1: Restart the VPS into rescue mode

-If you need further instructions about using rescue mode with a VPS, you may consult the [rescue mode guide](../rescue/)  to help you to reboot it into rescue mode.
+If you need further instructions about using rescue mode with a VPS, you may consult the [rescue mode guide](../rescue/).

 #### Step 2: Identify the mount point